bertieucbs/aws-kendra-custom-data-enrichment-tutorial-json-content/README.md

 }
 ```

-The metadata structure, which includes the CustomerDocumentAttribute structure, is as follows
+The metadata structure, which includes the 'CustomerDocumentAttribute' structure, is as follows

 ```
 {